French prosecutor investigates U.S. Prism spying scheme

 The probe, which was opened in mid-July, followed a legal complaint earlier that month by two human rights groups denouncing U.S. spying methods revealed by former intelligence contractor Edward Snowden.

-The groups filed their complaint against "persons unknown" but named Microsoft (MSFT.O), Yahoo (YHOO.O), Google (GOOG.O), Paltalk, Facebook (FB.O), AOL AOL.N and Apple (AAPL.O) as "potential accomplices" of the NSA and FBI.
+The groups filed their complaint against "persons unknown" but named Microsoft, Yahoo, Google, Paltalk, Facebook, AOL and Apple as "potential accomplices" of the NSA and FBI.

 The original complaint was filed by the International Federation for Human Rights (FIDH) and the French Human Rights League (LDH).